 We’ve always had a vision of progressive decentralization.
-So we’ve started with The Graph Council that is a six of 10 multisig, representing five diverse groups in our ecosystem.
-But the long-term goal is maybe even the gap at The Graph Council is decentralized itself, perhaps you know, the Foundation itself also has subdecentralized communities or SubDAOs for various decision making.
-So we are exploring different ways to decentralize.
-But our current priority is making sure that the network is stable and migration is successful.
+So we’ve started with The Graph Council that is a six of 10 multisig representing five diverse groups in our ecosystem.
+But the long-term goal is maybe even The Graph council is decentralized itself, perhaps the foundation itself also has subdecentralized communities or SubDAOs for various decision making.
+So we are exploring different ways to decentralize, but our current priority is making sure that the network is stable and migration is successful.

-Many listeners will be familiar with The Graph Foundation, because of The Graph Foundation’s Grant Program.
+Many listeners will be familiar with The Graph Foundation because of The Graph Foundation’s grant program.
 How do you describe that program and what it’s seeking to accomplish?

-So The Graph Foundation Grants Program’s goal is really to support all contributors in the ecosystem.
-You know, we’ve all been around for some time, and various pockets of crypto and we’ve learned a lot from various nonprofit or grant organizations.
-And one thing that we all kind of came to is you really have to start bringing in contributors early, because that’s how you build commitment.
-That’s how you build, you know, knowledge base and expertise.
-And what we’re finding is that through our test-net and curator program, we’ve started finding a lot of individuals and organizations that just want to help out in any way they can.
-And the cool thing about The Graph, because we have this very multidisciplinary universe of indexing, curating, delegating, and then also subgraph development, we have a lot of places where people can contribute.
-And so our grant program is focused on four categories, the first being Protocol Development, so that might be anything related to The Graph node or Indexer agent itself, anything that might be a subsequent GIP.
+The foundation grants program’s goal is really to support all contributors in the ecosystem.
+We’ve all been around for some time in various pockets of crypto and we’ve learned a lot from various nonprofit or grant organizations.
+And one thing that we all kind of came to is you really have to start bringing in contributors early because that’s how you build commitment, that’s how you build knowledge base and expertise.
+And what we’re finding is that through our Testnet and Curator program, we’ve started finding a lot of individuals and organizations that just want to help out in any way they can.
+And the cool thing about The Graph, because we have this very multidisciplinary universe of indexing, curating, delegating, and then also Subgraph development, we have a lot of places where people can contribute.
+And so our grant program is focused on four categories.
+The first being protocol development, so that might be anything related to The Graph node or index or agent itself, anything that might be a subsequent GIP.

-What’s your advice for listeners who might want to apply for a grant from The Graph Foundation?
+What’s your advice for listeners who might want to apply for a grant From The Graph Foundation?

-Because of your role at The Graph Foundation, you offer a unique perspective You’ve probably re-viewed or seen most of the applications from people seeking a grant.
-I’m curious if there are any gaps or areas where you’d like to receive more applications?
+Because of your role at The Graph Foundation, you offer a unique perspective.
+You’ve probably reviewed or seen most of the applications from people seeking a grant.
+I’m curious if there are any gaps or areas where you’d like to receive more applications.

 So for me, first and foremost, NFTs and digital art are a new art medium.
-You know, it’s really nice that crypto is getting involved.
-But the digital art movement has actually been growing for the last decade.
-And so, you know, my hobby is painting on the side.
-And I recognize just how much work goes into these NFTs.
-And any criticism about you know, whether the NFT has value is really just ignorance about how much time goes into creating digital art.
+It’s really nice that crypto is getting involved, but the digital art movement has actually been growing for the last decade.
+And so my hobby is painting on the side and I recognize just how much work goes into these NFTs and any criticism about whether the NFT is value is really just ignorance about how much time goes into creating digital art.
 So that’s the first thing.
-The second thing is we’re in this really exciting, you know, enlightenment, that artists and creators get to be empowered, because they now have a lot more control over their assets.
-And also, they can create free markets around their artwork, which was never possible.
-Or you had to go through these gateways like a Sotheby’s and nothing against Sotheby’s.
+The second thing is we’re in this really exciting enlightenment that artists and creators get to be empowered because they now have a lot more control over their assets, and also they can create free markets around their artwork, which was never possible, or you had to go through these gateways like a Sotheby’s and nothing against Sotheby’s.
 But I think the point of crypto is for people to have more ownership and be able to control their destiny a little more.

-I’m curious how you would describe as an artist, the relationship between something as personal as creating art, and this new environment of NFTs?
+I’m curious how you would describe as an artist the relationship between something as personal as creating art and this new environment of NFTs.

-The one thing I would say is, having now minted some of my own NFTs, there definitely is a vulnerability to digitally releasing your art.
-Whereas, you know, if I just did a painting and posted it on Instagram, it’s kind of, you know, it only exists in that microcommunity, but NFTs are global.
-And there definitely is this sense of putting up a piece of my soul for sale.
-You know, kind of like a Horcrux.
-One other thing is, I was listening to Beeple a while ago on Clubhouse, talk about why he liked NFTs.
-And he said, it took the pressure out of the thing he hated the most about his job, which was pricing his art, because like you’re saying artists, so personal, the job of identifying how valuable it is, in some kind of monetary term is just so insane.
+The one thing I would say is having now minted some of my own NFTs, there definitely is a vulnerability to digitally releasing your art.
+Whereas if I just did a painting and posted it on Instagram, it only exists in that microcommunity, but NFTs are global and there definitely is this sense of putting up a piece of my soul for sale, kind of like a Horcrux.
+One other thing is I was listening to Beeple a while ago on Clubhouse talk about why he liked NFTs and he said it took the pressure out of the thing he hated the most about his job, which was pricing his art because like you’re saying, art is so personal, the job of identifying how valuable it is in some kind of monetary term is just so insane.

 So is there a relationship between what The Graph is doing and the NFT space?

-We are really involved right now with the NFT community, Yaniv Tal, the CEO of Edge & Node and co-founder of The Graph Protocol is actually leading these workshops that are bi-weekly, bringing together a lot of the subgraph and smart contract developers in the NFT space, Zora, Foundation and others.
+We are really involved right now with the NFT community, Yaniv Tal the CEO of Edge & Node and co-founder of The Graph protocols actually leading these workshops that are biweekly, bringing together a lot of the Subgraph and smart contract developers in the NFT space, Zuora Foundation and others.
 The goal is really to create better standards around NFT development.
-You know, there’s a lot of memes and narratives out right now about NFTs not being sustainable.
-And to be honest, they’re, you know, quite true.
+There’s a lot of memes and narratives out right now about NFTs not being sustainable, and to be honest, they’re quite true.
 And so we’re trying to do our part to bring the community together and help solve these problems.

 In your opinion, how important are Delegators to The Graph ecosystem and community?

-And so the advice I give is really doing your own due diligence, you know, that might be understanding what it means when an Indexer changes parameters, what it means, you know, for them to be involved, how are they currently contributing.
-So a lot of our grantees are actually currently Indexers that are building really cool tooling, like delegation calculators, and net-work dashboards, and just really doing your research about that Indexer and their long term vision, I think one thing that we could improve on is creating better tooling and informational resources for Delegators.
-So we’re definitely open to hearing more grants that can help solve that problem.
-But we’re also hoping that longer-term, as curation also becomes more mature, we’ll see a fruitful community of Delegators, Indexers, and Curators that are able to communicate and support each other.
+And so the advice I give is really doing your own due diligence.
+That might be understanding what it means when an Indexer changes parameters, what it means for them to be involved, how are they currently contributing?
+So a lot of our grantees are actually currently Indexers that are building really cool tooling like delegation calculators and network dashboards and just really doing your research about that Indexer and their long-term vision.
+I think one thing that we could improve on is creating better tooling and informational resources for Delegators.
+So we’re definitely open to hearing more grants that could help solve that problem, but we’re also hoping that longer term as curation also becomes more mature, we’ll see a fruitful community of Delegators, Indexers, Curators that are able to communicate and support each other.

-What’s your vision for a post-migration world when The Graph is fully decentralized, and how that might impact different roles within the ecosystem?
+What’s your vision for a post-migration world when The Graph is fully decentralized and how that might impact different roles within the ecosystem?